 16. Identify who, when, where, or how to seek help for oneself or others when needed Responsible Decision-Making 17.
 Develop, implement and model effective problem solving and critical thinking skills 18.
 Identify the consequences associated with one's actions in order to make constructive choices 19.
-Evaluate personal, ethical, safety and civic impact of decisions Interdisciplina ry Connections English Lang uage Arts (2016/ CCSS) RI.9-10.7 s perspectives as presented in different mediums (e.g., a person's life story in both print), determining which details are emphasized in each account.
-W.9-10.4 Produce clear artask, purpose, ar nd coherent writing in which the development, organization, and style are appropriate to and audience.
+Evaluate personal, ethical, safety and civic impact of decisions Interdisciplin ary Connections English Lang guage Arts (2016/ CCSS) RI.9-10.7 Analyze various perspectives as presented in different mediums (e.g., a person's life story in both print and multimedia), determining which details are emphasized in each account.
+W.9-10.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 CCSS.ELA- LITERACY.
 SL.9-10.1 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 9-10 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.
 CCSS.ELA- LITERACY.
 SL.9-10.5 Make strategic use of digital media (e.g., textual, graphical, audio, visual, and interactive elements) in presentations to enhance understanding of findings, reasoning, and evidence and to add interest.
 CCSS.ELA- LITERACY.
 SL.9-10.6 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.
-Career Readi ness, Life Litera cies, and Key Skills (2020) 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
+Career Readi iness, Life Litera cies, and Key Skills (2020) 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
 9.4.12.CI.2 Identify career pathways that highlight personal talents, skills, and abilities (e.g., 1.4.12prof.CR2b, 2.2.12.LF.8).
 9.4.12.TL.1 Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task (e.g., W.11-12.6.).
-Computer Sc ience and Design Thinking (2020) 8.2.12.ITH.1 8.2.12.ITH: Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
+Computer Sc ience and Design Thinking (2020) 8.2.12.ITH.1 Interaction of Technology and Humans: Analyze a product to determine the impact that economic, political, social, and/or cultural factors have had on its design, including its design constraints.
+8.2.12.ITH.3 Interaction of Technology and Humans: Analyze the impact that globalization, social media, and access to open source technologies has had on innovation and on a society's economy, politics, and culture.

-8.2.12.ITH.3 Humans: Analyze the impact that globalization, social ies has had on innovation and on a society's economy, 8.2.12.NT.1 8.2.12.NT: Nature of Technology: Explain how different groups can contribute to the overall design of a product.
-8.2.12.NT.2 8.2.12.NT: Nature of Technology: Redesign an existing product to improve form or function.
-Technology (2014) 8.1.12.A.1 Create a personal digital portfolio which ref career aspirations by using a variety of digit elects personal and academic interests, achievements, and tal tools and resources.
-Instruction onal Focus Enduring Un derstandings: Essential Questions: Anchor Stand lard: 1.
+8.2.12.NT.1 Nature of Technology: Explain how different groups can contribute to the overall design of a product.
+8.2.12.NT.2 Nature of Technology: Redesign an existing product to improve form or function.
+Technology 8.1.12.A.1 Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.
+Instruction onal Focus Enduring U Enduring Understandings: Essential Questions: Anchor Stand dard: 1.
 Generating and conceptualizing ideas.
-(Creating) Artists and of following or art-making gone's feelin challenges in Refinement lesigners shape artistic investigations, breaking with traditions in pursuit of creative What conditions, attitudes, and behaviors support creativity and innovative thinking?
-What factors prevent or encourage people to take creative risks?
-How does collaboration expand the creative process?
-How does knowing the contexts, histories, and traditions of art forms help us create works of art and design?
-Why do artists follow or break from established traditions?
-How do artists determine what resources and criteria are needed to formulate artistic investigations?
-How does the awareness of one's strengths, challenges, feelings, and thoughts influence the generation of creative ideas?
-How does self-confidence in handling daily tasks and work of art?
+(Creating) Creativity and innovative thinking are essential life skills that can be developed.
+What conditions, attitudes, and behaviors support creativity and innovative thinking?

+Artists and designers shape artistic investigations, following or breaking with traditions in pursuit of creative art-making goals.

+One's feelings, thoughts, personal traits, strengths and challenges influence the creative process.